iwerxs/01FSocialNetwork2/README.md

 ## This is the starting code for this tutorial.

-**IMPORTANT**: After cloning the repo, open the command line inside the project and run `npm i --legacy-peer-deps`.
+**IMPORTANT**: After cloning the repo, open the terminal command line inside the project and run `npm i --legacy-peer-deps`.

 ## Viewing the postgresql database online